Finite choice, convex choice and finding roots: Separation results for finite and convex choice

-\begin{proposition} Given a finite closed set $A \subseteq \uint^n$, such that the points in $A$ are the vertices of a simplex, as well as a point $x$ in the convex hull of $A$, we can compute a point in $A$. \begin{proof} Let $p$ be a name of $A=:\{a_0,\dots,a_d\}$ of dimension $d\leq n$ and let $q$ be a name of a point $x$ in the convex hull of $A$.
+\begin{prop} Given a finite closed set $A \subseteq \uint^n$, such that the points in $A$ are affinely independent, as well as a point $x$ in the convex hull of $A$, we can compute a point in $A$. \begin{proof} Let $p$ be a name of $A=:\{a_0,\dots,a_l\}$ of dimension $l\leq n$ and let $q$ be a name of a point $x$ in the convex hull of $A$.
 Let us compute one point in $A$ as the intersection of a nested sequence of closed balls $B_k$.
-We aim at guaranteeing the following conditions for all $k$. \begin{enumerate} \item The diameter of $B_k$ is less than $\frac{1}{2^{k-2}}$. \item The point $x$ is not in the convex hull of $A\backslash B_k$. \item The boundary of $B_k$ does not intersect $A$. \end{enumerate} Let us define $B_k$ by induction, starting with $B_0:=[-1,2]^n$ so that all conditions are met, and assume that $B_k$ is defined and meets all conditions.
-Let us enumerate $p$ until there exist $d+1$ disjoint closed balls $b_0,\dots,b_d$ of diameters less than $\frac{1}{2^{k-1}}$ such that their union includes the approximation of $A$ so far (such balls exist since $|A|=d+1$) and the $b_i$ are fully either inside or outside $B_k$ (thanks to Condition~\ref{cond:bound-inter}).
+We aim at guaranteeing the following conditions for all $k$. \begin{enumerate} \item The diameter of $B_k$ is at most $\frac{1}{2^{k-2}}$. \item The point $x$ is not in the convex hull of $A\backslash B_k$. \item The boundary of $B_k$ does not intersect $A$. \end{enumerate} Let us define $B_k$ by induction, starting with $B_0:=[-1,2]^n$ so that all conditions are met, and assume that $B_k$ is defined and meets all conditions.
+Let us enumerate $p$ until there exist $l+1$ disjoint closed balls $b_0,\dots,b_l$ of diameters less than $\frac{1}{2^{k}}$ such that their union includes the approximation of $A$ so far (such balls exist since $|A|=l+1$) and the $b_i$ are fully either inside or outside $B_k$ (thanks to Condition~\ref{cond:bound-inter}).